Information for StaffOverview

 At this time, faculty and staff who can fully perform their job responsibilities remotely should continue to do so unless approved to return to campus by their dean, department chair or supervisor.
 Individuals approved to work on campus (or other facility) are required to complete the Daily Check assessment each day before arriving on campus or accessing campus facilities and to comply with the requirements of the surveillance testing program.
 Please review the COVID-19: Employee Guidance or reach out to your supervisor or unit HR director if you have questions.

-- Ithaca campus moving to COVID alert level green (September 16)
+- CornellALERT: Increase in COVID-19 cases, Ithaca campus moving to alert level yellow (February 5)

 Frequently Asked Questions